ginstrom/paladin-novel/manuscript/chapter-08.md

 Sim's fingers traced patterns in the dirt.
 "The forest teaches those who listen.
 Every plant has its purpose."

 The priest's knowing look followed him, but Sim said nothing more.
 They sat in comfortable silence, watching the stars wheel overhead, while around them the refugees slept peacefully under Gond's protection.

-A warmth in his chest pulsed gently, and Gond found himself wondering what other changes were stirring within him—changes he could feel but not yet name.